US Army’s annual ‘unconventional warfare exercise’ to span 25 NC counties - NewsBreak

 The Army has been in contact with local public safety officials ahead of the training.

 “Controls are in place to ensure there is no risk to persons or property.
-Residents with concerns should contact local law enforcement officials, who will immediately contact exercise control officials,” Fort Bragg officials said in a release.
+Residents with concerns should contact local law enforcement officials, who will immediately contact exercise control officials,” Fort Bragg officials said in a release.‘It’s a huge honor;’ NC teen from Camp Lejeune receives national scholarship to escort WWII veterans to Guam and Iwo Jima

 The Army said the following measures have been implemented: